asmap/kartograf/README.md

 ### Merging IP prefix to ASN maps

-This merges on map into another map.
+This merges one map into another map.
 The mappings of the base file have preference over those in the extra file.

 ```
 ./run merge -b /path/to/base_file.txt -e /path/to/extra_file.txt -o /path/to/output.txt